rmontanana/BayesNet_vcpkg/README.md

 ### MPI

 In Linux just install openmpi & openmpi-devel packages.
-Only cmake can't find openmpi install (like in Oracle Linux) set the following variable:
+Only if cmake can't find openmpi installation (like in Oracle Linux) set the following variable:

 ```bash
 export MPI_HOME="/usr/lib64/openmpi"